tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 1. **Determine the workflow for Test execution**
    - If the `Policies` for a `Use Case` include both `Validation` and `Amendment` Tests, determine the order of execution (e.g., run all `Validation` Tests first, then run `Amendment` Tests on the records that passed validation; or run each `Validation` Test followed immediately by its corresponding `Amendment` Test).
    - A workflow that may be expected, and is the responsibility of the execution framework, is to run:
-     - All `Validation` tests, all `Issue` tests and all `Measure` tests in a pre-amendent phase.
+     - All `Validation` Tests, all `Issue` Tests and all `Measure` Tests in a pre-amendent phase.
-     - Run all `Amendment` tests in an amendment phase.
+     - Run all `Amendment` Tests in an amendment phase.
-     - Apply all proposed changes from the `Amendment` tests to a copy of the input data.
+     - Apply all proposed changes from the `Amendment` Tests to a copy of the input data.
-     - Apply all `Validation` tests, all `Issue` tests and all `Measure` tests in a post-amendment phase using the amended copy of the data as input.
+     - Apply all `Validation` Tests, all `Issue` Tests and all `Measure` Tests in a post-amendment phase using the amended copy of the data as input.
      - Compare the results of `MultiRecord` `Measures` from the pre-and post-amendment phases (giving a measure of how much accepting the proposed changes from `Amendments` would improve the quality of the data for the `Use Case` at hand..
      - Produce a `Data Quality Report` that includes both pre- and post-amendment results, and that retains the original (unamended) values for reference.

 1. **Consider Aggregation of unique values for Single Record Tests**
-   - For `SingleRecord` tests, it may be appropriate to aggregate distinct input values and run the same Test implementation once per distinct value, rather than once per record (e.g., for a `Validation` Test that checks if a particular value is found in an authority, it may be more efficient to run the Test once per distinct value rather than once per record).
+   - For `SingleRecord` Tests, it may be appropriate to aggregate distinct input values and run the same Test implementation once per distinct value, rather than once per record (e.g., for a `Validation` Test that checks if a particular value is found in an authority, it may be more efficient to run the Test once per distinct value rather than once per record).
    - Aggregation should normally be by distinct values of the set of `Information Elements` for each Test, and not by distinct values of a single `Information Elements`, to ensure that the correct `Response` is associated with the correct combination of input values.
    - If aggregation is used, ensure that the `Response` for each distinct value is correctly associated with all records that contain that value to pass down a processing pipeline or to return in the final `Data Quality Report`.